 Dr. Koenig performs male breast reduction surgery under general or sedation anesthesia.
 On average, the procedure may last around two hours.
 Male breast reduction surgery includes the removal of fatty tissue, breast tissue, and rarely loose skin from the area in order to create a flatter chest.

 Male breast reduction is an outpatient procedure that allows patients to return home within hours of surgery to begin their recovery process at home.
-Patients are required to wear a vest for three weeks following the procedure which applies gentle pressure to the area treated to assist with healing.
+Patients are required to wear a compression vest for 3 weeks following the procedure which applies gentle pressure to the area treated to assist with healing.
 When worn under a shirt, this garment is not noticeable to others.
-Some male patients may have drainage tubes for the first two to three days after surgery, as a way to alleviate the buildup of excess fluids around the surgical area.
+Some male patients may have drainage tubes for the first 2 to 3 days after surgery, as a way to alleviate the buildup of excess fluids around the surgical area.
 Pain medication, cold compresses, and rest will ease pain and discomfort as the body heals.
-Bruising, swelling, and soreness are all typical side effects of the surgery which improve rapidly within the first 24-48 hours.
-Many patients of male breast reduction are able to return to work within a few days of the procedure, although other physical activities may be restricted for two full weeks or more.
+Bruising, swelling, and soreness are all typical side effects of the surgery which typically improve rapidly within the first 24 to 48 hours.
+Many male breast reduction patients are able to return to work within a few days of the procedure, although other physical activities may be restricted for two full weeks or more.